 The Friends provide an annual program for members and the public – bus tours, speaker evenings, open gardens and many more activities to interest the wide membership. read more Events The quarterly newsletter Jubaea is published by the Friends. read more Jubaea

 The Friends have also been generous in their support of the GBG staff with extensive contributions since 1997 to enable staff members to attend professional development and conferences, including international venues.
-The Friends also regularly provide support for members and Volunteer Guides to attend conferences etc.
+The Friends also seek every opportunity to support applications to the City for Projects and Programs at the Gardens.

 Conferences and Exhibitions

-The Friends have hosted two National Conferences for the Association of Friends of Botanic Gardens and planning is underway to host the National Conference of the Australian Association of Friends of Botanic Gardens in April 2016.
+The Friends have hosted two National Conferences for the Association of Friends of Botanic Gardens and also hosted the National Conference of the Australian Association of Friends of Botanic Gardens in April 2016.
 The Friends have managed four significant touring exhibitions.